kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 policiesGauge.Record(context.Background(), 1, metric.WithAttributes(commonAttrs...)) // Corrected context.Background()
 ```

-Once the metric is recorded, it is up to the OpenTelemetry collector to
+Once the metric is recorded, it's up to the OpenTelemetry collector to
 manipulate the data and send it to a remote location, which can be another
 OpenTelemetry collector or a time-series database (e.g., Prometheus).

 ### OpenTelemetry Configuration

-In the OpenTelemetry collector configuration, a new pipeline should be added to
+In the OpenTelemetry collector configuration, a new pipeline will be added to
 redirect the new controller metric to a remote location for further analysis.
 This is an example of an initial configuration used to forward the metric to a
 remote OpenTelemetry collector.